 A PSA member since 2001, the tall Aussie made his Tour title breakthrough in New Zealand in 2002, winning both the North Island and South Island Championships in quick succession in August.

-The Netherlands-based 30-year-old from New South Wales went on to reach 25 Tour finals and net 13 titles - his biggest being the Dutch Open in 2010 in Rotterdam where he upset top seed and training partner Laurens Jan Anjema 11-7, 11-9, 11-13, 14-12 in a 105-minute final.
+Based in the Netherlands, Pilley has gone on to reach 26 Tour finals and net 13 titles - his biggest being the Dutch Open in 2010 in Rotterdam where he upset top seed and training partner Laurens Jan Anjema 11-7, 11-9, 11-13, 14-12 in a 105-minute final.

 "The highpoints of my career were winning a gold medal at the 2010 Commonwealth Games and becoming Australian No1," said Pilley.

 Pilley states 'technique' as his strength as a squash player: "I hit the ball well."
 This was a fact he proved conclusively in October 2011 when he hit a ball at 175 mph to create a new world record!

 It was at the Santiago Open in October last year that Pilley notched up his unexpected 26th Tour final appearance.
 Seeded four, the New South Welshman upset top seed Adrian Grant in the semi-finals to set up a clash with Simon Rosner.
 But the higher-ranked German survived the four-game match to take the Spanish title.

 Pilley began his 2013 campaign with a quarter-final berth in the Swedish Open in Linkoping – where he went down to top seed Nick Matthew.